Consensys/Token-Factory/README.md

 ## Token Factory

-A dapp that allows for token issuance & management.
-The purpose for this at this point in time is to be nerdy & decentralized for MVP.
-Thus should be able to be run locally & remote or just through contracts.
+The Token Factory allows simple creation of a standard ERC20 token on Ethereum.
+It requires an injected web3 (Mist or Metamask) to function.
+It also has uPort support.

+It does not use an on-chain factory at this point in time.

+Disclaimer: This was app was built in part so that I can learn React as well.
+It's not the neatest code, so keep that in mind.
+If you want to help clean it up and maybe help move it to Redux (which I want to do), you are welcome to help.

 Contracts & Tests are borrowed from Tokens repo.
 Using Truffle (with Webpack).
-Tested with Truffle 48bd90d06fef9a90ec058159f01e192ea8c36e51.
+Tested with Truffle@beta (v3.0.0-3).

+## Developing

 ```npm install```
 ```truffle serve```

+## Contributing

+There's still some outstanding issues related to UX/Design that needs to be finished.
+Please submit bugs & pull requests!

-This code is licensed under MIT.
+**This code is licensed under MIT.**

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal